jonatas-bento/challenges/README.md

 My task was to build out the project to the designs inside the `/design` folder.
 There were both a mobile and a desktop version of the design.

 The designs were in JPG static format.
-Using JPGs will mean that I needed to use my best judgment for styles such as `font-size`, `padding` and `margin`.
+Using JPGs mean that I needed to use my best judgment for styles such as `font-size`, `padding` and `margin`.

 ### The challenge